SireneNova/Portfolio/JavaScript/MenuExercise/ReadMe.md

 * How to override styling.
 The order of referencing external sheets matters.
 * That there are different ways to perform the same function.
   * In news.js I commented an alternative way to call the dropdown in bootstrap.

+AllFiles.zip is a compressed folder containing all files to view the page.
+In addition to all files listed above, it contains files to view the Lightbox images.